Skip to main content

 Early years and child care (EYCC) mapping tool

-Hover over the priority communities to see which communities have achieved their space goals (and expansion is paused) and which communities have spaces available (focus for expansion).
 This tool will be updated regularly so you will know where there is still a need for child care spaces.

+We updated our mapping tool and all priority communities are now green.
 If you have trouble accessing the mapping tool link, update your Chrome or Microsoft Edge browser to the latest version.
 Clear all temporary files before viewing the EYCC mapping tool.

-• Complete the CWELCC expansion application
+• Complete a CWELCC expansion application

 Depending on application volume, it may take us up to 4 weeks to complete our review and get back to you with the results.